 Finding a parking space in Cortina d'Ampezzo, at certain times of the year, is almost a "mission impossible".
-In the high season, during peak hours, the enormous influx of tourists saturates in a very short time all the available parking spaces, both in the village and in the mountains, causing traffic and frustration.
-Unfortunately the problem of lack of parking places in Cortina has always existed.
-For this reason, on this page, we want to give you all the necessary knowledge about all the parking lots, both paid and free, in order to increase your probability of finding a free space to park in Cortina.
+In the high season, during peak hours, the enormous influx of tourists fill in a very short time all the available parking spaces, both in the village and in the mountains, causing traffic and frustration.

-A good alternative to the use of the car is also the city bus (click here for the website), effective and well managed.
-During peak season may be subject to minor delays due to traffic.
+A good alternative to the use of the car is also the city bus, click here for the website, unfortunately in Italian.
+It is effective and well managed.
+During peak season may be subject to minor or major delays due to traffic in peak hours.

 Map of every parking lot

 To make it easier to find the ideal parking spot for your location, we have created a map of all the parking lots in Cortina, that you can see by clicking here.
 We suggest you consult it, in order to have a better overview of all available parking spaces in Cortina.

 Let's see now all the free parking spaces in the central area of Cortina, which are about 440.
 Let's start from the Church of the "Difesa", with a 90 minutes parking disc, is definitely the best to easily reach the center.

 The road that connects the center to the parking lot of the Church of the "Difesa" is called Via Difesa and it's also sided by some free parking spaces, but it is a one-way street, so you'll have to reach it from the ring road, where it crosses Jacheto street.

 At the left of the crossroad there is also a tiny Parking with three places, really hard to find free.
 If you look carefully, behind the house in front of you, there are also few parkings, but they have to be reached from the one way road called Via San Francesco that has a really, really tight entrance on the opposite side.